svekeman/ays9/docs/Definitions/Blueprints.md

 Through a blueprint you specify to AYS what needs to be done.

 Blueprints can describe any of the following:
-- a full application setup in one single blueprint
+- Full application setup in one single blueprint
-- what needs to be changed to the existing setup, by only including the parts of the initial blueprint that require changes
+- What needs to be changed to the existing setup, by only including the parts of the initial blueprint that require changes
-- the components that need to be added to the current application setup
+- Components that need to be added to the current application setup
-- actions that need to be executed by the AYS services
+- Actions that need to be executed by the AYS services

 Blueprints actually contain any combination of the following data:
 - AYS service definitions, and/or changes to apply to previously defined AYS services
-- Actions that need to be scheduled for executing
+- Actions that need to be scheduled for execution

 By having AYS process blueprints you actually:
 - Instantiate AYS services, or change the attributes of previously instantiated AYS services
 - And let the AYS services do the actual work through their actions

 Example:
 ```yaml
 actorX__service1:
   configuration_parameter: value1